-Some types of properties are exempt from paying Council Tax.
+Some types of properties may be exempt from paying Council Tax if the qualifying criteria are met.

 You can apply online for your property to be exempt from Council Tax if it falls into one of these categories.
 You will need to provide evidence and tell us immediately if your circumstances change.
 All exemptions are reviewed each year.